 When the enamel, or protective surface of your teeth, wears away, it exposes the underlying material, called dentin.
 This leaves your tooth vulnerable to plaque and bacteria, which cause decay.

 Calcium is a key ingredient in building strong teeth.
 Unfortunately, exposing your teeth to acid can leach calcium from your enamel, causing this protective surface to break down.
 Acid can come from many sources, including the following:

 - Carbonated drinks.
-All soft drinks, including “diet” options, contain high levels of acid that can easily dissolve your enamel.
+Soft drinks, including “diet” options, contain levels of acid that can dissolve your enamel.

 - Wine.
 Whether you choose red, white or rosé, drinking wine will soften your enamel.